boffinHouse/rawblock/README.md

 - [JS-Hint](https://github.com/gruntjs/grunt-contrib-jshint): Validate files with JSHint

 ##2.
 Layout Grid
 RawBlock provides a layout grid system that is flexible, responsive and uses a human readable syntax.
-Our grid is

 ### Basic principles
 The layout grid targeting several screen sizes.
-To accomplish this, we use percentages as our base units and @media queries to allow you to decide what width an element should take when viewed in a specific screen sizes.
+We accomplish this by using percentages as our base units and @media queries to allow you to decide what width an element should take when viewed in a specific screen sizes.

 Inside `sources/sass/variables/_layout.scss` you can find the variable `$breakpointConfig` where you can declare your breakpoints and give the specific breakpoint-class.
 To share styles in all screen sizes the property `all` must be used.